 In addition to her responsibilities at Fuller, King continues outreach to the global church, teaching and holding workshops in Chennai, India; Addis Ababa, Ethiopia; and Nairobi, Kenya; and serving as the Hearn Innovator in Christian Music speaker at Baylor University’s School of Music.
 Though she teaches such subjects as qualitative research and intercultural communication, her passion is to communicate Christ through a culture’s songs and arts in ways that lead to her ultimate missional goal: to release God’s people, from all nations, to worship Jesus Christ.

 King has published Pathways in Christian Music Communication (2009), Music in the Life of the African Church (2008), A Time to Sing: A Manual for the African Church (1999), and contributed chapters to two books.
 She has also published articles in journals such as Missiology and the Evangelical Missions Quarterly, and is a regular contributor to Worship Leader magazine and EthnoDoxology, the journal of the International Council of Ethnodoxologists, an organization she helped to found and whose Founders and Academic Programs committees she now serves on.

 King’s most recent research focuses on “(un)Common Sounds: Songs of Peace and Reconciliation among Muslims and Christians,” the research topic of a 5-year Henry Luce grant to study the contribution of music and the performing arts to sustainable peacebuilding.
 The first consultation was held in Beirut, Lebanon, in 2009, and another was held in 2010 in Yogyakarta, Indonesia.
 A documentary film, (un)Common Sounds: Songs of Peace and Reconciliation among Muslims and Christians, was selected in the Fall 2013 to air for 90 days on US national television’s American Broadcast Corporation (ABC).
-The book that brings together the work of the 22 scholars who contributed to the project is forthcoming in late 2014.
+The book by the same title, which brings together the work of the 22 scholars who contributed to the project, was published in 2014.